sumitst05/MysteryNum/README.md

 ## Features

 - Responsive UI: The game interface is designed to work well on both desktop and mobile devices (in desktop mode).
-- Sound effects: Enjoy sound effects that enhance the gaming experience.

 ## Contributing